Clouds have long been mysterious and inspiring.

 What is cloud-first?

-Cloud-first is a strategy that involves adopting cloud technologies for all new platforms, applications and infrastructure.
+Cloud-first is a solution or strategy that involves adopting cloud technologies for all new platforms, applications and infrastructure.
 It prioritises cloud computing services over legacy systems.

 With cloud-first, the objective is to completely move to cloud environments while removing all in-house computing resources.